Code-Institute-Submissions/ethereal-light/README.md

       2. To get to know what is the environment of this FC.
       3. Send application to the FC.
       4. Play a game while waiting.
-      5. Test how good is your FFXIV knowledge.
+      5. Test how good is your FinalFantasyXIV knowledge.

 - ## Design
    - ### Color Theme